sloh03/liri-node-app/README.md

 LIRI is a Language Interpretation and Recognition Interface, a command line node app that takes in parameters and gives you back data.

-To retrieve data that will power this app, you'll need to obtain keys and send requests to the following APIs:
+To retrieve data that will power this app, you'll need to obtain keys and send requests to the following APIs (links are provided in materials sources below):
 * Twitter
 * Spotify
 * OMDB